tfourj/immich-public-proxy/docs/securing-immich-with-mtls.md

 # Securing Immich with mTLS using Caddy

-Immich supports using a custom client certificate on both web and mobile apps, so it's (in my opinion) the safest way to limit access to only clients of your choice.
+Immich supports using a custom client certificate on both web and mobile apps, so it's one of the easiest and safest ways to limit access to only clients of your choice.

 ## Caddy docker-compose.yml